-Current policy states under subheading "Claim Payment" of Subsection 13.8.E that there are circumstances in which a loan is not insured as a result of the crime of identity theft, in which case the lender must refund interest benefits and special allowance to the Department.
+Current policy has information about a loan being not insured as a result of the crime of identity theft and the refunding of interest benefits and special allowance to the Department in these cases in Subsection 13.8.E.

-Revised policy moves text within Subsection 13.8.E regarding the loss of insurance on a loan as a result of the crime of identity theft and the requisite refund of interest benefits and special allowance to the Department from subheading "Claim Payment," to a new subheading entitled "Loss of Insurance."
+Revised policy moves text regarding the loss of insurance as a result of the crime of identity theft and the refunding of interest benefits and special allowance to the Department in these cases from Subsection 13.8.E, subheading Claim Payment, to Subsection 13.8.E, new subheading Loss of Insurance.